gildor/kotlin-coroutines-retrofit/README.md

 }
 ```

-You can read more about concurrent usage of async in [kotlinx.coroutines guide](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md#concurrent-using-async)
+You can read more about concurrent usage of async in the [kotlinx.coroutines guide](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md#concurrent-using-async)